Tim-Cao/pitot/Integration Test/Service.md

  - In some cases where check permissions, use Service instead of LocalService

- - Avoid calling persistence from kernal directly in modules
+ - Call persistence directly in the same module or kernal

+       Avoid using this except it is quite necessary